U.S. silver dollars including Morgan, Peace and Eisenhower designs

 What Is Your Silver Dollar Worth?

-U.S. silver dollar coins span more than two centuries of American history — from the flowing hair dollars of the 1790s to the Morgan and Peace silver dollars of the late 1800s and early 1900s, to the large copper-nickel Eisenhower dollars of the 1970s.
+U.S. silver dollar coins span more than two centuries of American history — from the Flowing Hair dollars of the 1790s to the Morgan and Peace silver dollars of the 19th and early 20th centuries, to the large copper-nickel Eisenhower dollars of the 1970s.
 The term "silver dollar" most commonly refers to Morgan dollars (1878–1921) and Peace dollars (1921–1935), both struck in 90% silver and containing .7734 troy ounces of pure silver per coin.

-Most circulated Morgan and Peace dollars are worth their silver melt value plus a small numismatic premium — roughly $18–$40 depending on current silver prices and condition.
+Most circulated Morgan and Peace dollars are worth their silver melt value plus a small numismatic premium — roughly $20–$40 depending on current silver prices and condition.
 Key dates and high-grade mint state examples can be worth hundreds to thousands.
 Use the tabs below to find values for any U.S. dollar series.
+For full certified values, see the FRC Coin Price Guide and our dedicated Morgan Silver Dollars guide.

 Morgan / Peace Silver Melt Value